n1chols/nixos-config/README.md

 Note to self: Below are some self-imposed rules to reduce headaches using NixOS.
-These are unpopular conclusions but you have already determined that everybody else is wrong so don't change them.
+They must be followed to ensure reusability and non-spaghettification of the config.

 #### 1. Don't use Home Manager
 - Confusing syntax that forces you to break DRY